ivycclee/SpringBoot_React/README.md

-This was a college assignment that used Spring Boot to expose a REST API.
+This was a college assignment that used Spring Boot -- the purpose of the project was for internationalisation.
-The frontend used for the purposes of completing the assignment is Thymeleaf.
-This is now being updated in order to learn React.
+Thymeleaf was used as the frontend technology, however this project will be used in order to learn React.